 Mix From: Powder

-If you’re already used to mixing up powdered developer, then Atomol will be a breeze to mix up.
+If you’re already used to mixing up powdered developers, then Atomal will be a breeze to mix up.
 Now unlike developers like D-76, this is not an all in one pouch.
-Atomol comes in three separate pouches, each labelled A, B, and C. Now it is important to mix these in order with 900mL of water.
+Atomal comes in three separate pouches, each labelled A, B, and C. Now it is important to mix these in order with 900mL of water.
 Mix each pouch in until it is totally dissolved then top up the full 1L.
-Thankfully you don’t have to overheat the water as you mix it between 20-26°C but don’t have the water hotter than 30°C. The good news about these temp values is that you can start using it right away.
+Thankfully you don’t have to overheat the water as you mix it between 20-26°C but don’t have the water hotter than 30°C. The good news about these temp values is that you can start using them right away.
 Although I usually let my freshly mixed developers sit for about a day before using.
 In actual use in the lab, you’re going to be working with the stuff in either stock solution or diluting it down 1+1 or 1+2.
 Your one-litre bottle will developer ten rolls of film without any dilution.
 Your stock solution is not long-lasting, with a full container, unused last for six weeks.
 Thankfully, I could use my standard agitation pattern, constant for the first minute then five inversions every minute.

 One of the first and best applications for this developer is with high silver content films.
 Think Adox Silvermax and CHS 100 II or if you’re lucky to have some leftover Efke or OG Adox films.
-And I can say, that Efke sings in Atomol!
+And I can say, that Efke sings in Atomal!
 But don’t limit yourself to those films, modern emulsions work like magic, both traditional and cubic grained films.
 And it seems that speed doesn’t matter.
 The sweet orange is 100-400 but again, being a compensating developer you can easily push and pull, and I did that with Fomapan 400 earlier in the year shooting the stock at both 200 and 400 without any trouble.
 And a developer that can make Fomapan 400 sing is solid in my book.
-But it also runs well with FP4+, Acros TMax 100, HP5+, TMax 400 and Tri-X 400, all films that I count as among my favourites, and Atomol makes me love the films all the same.
-Besides general-purpose development, Atomol would easily fit it with shooting in a historical context, being a developer that can trace its history back before the war, like D-23.
+But it also runs well with FP4+, Acros TMax 100, HP5+, TMax 400 and Tri-X 400, all films that I count as among my favourites, and Atomal makes me love the films all the same.
+Besides general-purpose development, Atomal would easily fit it with shooting in a historical context, being a developer that can trace its history back before the war, like D-23.
 It works well with classic film stocks and provides a classic look.
 I can see using this with Fomapan 400 through the Contax IIIa or Rolleiflex during a WW2 event would make for amazing shots.

-Probably the strongest quality that you get with Atomol is the dynamic tonality that it delivers.
+Probably the strongest quality that you get with Atomal is the dynamic tonality that it delivers.
 It is across all films, Efke, Acros, Tri-X, HP5+, and TMax 100 that I shot for this review but also found it with Fomapan films 100, 200, and 400.
 And that tonality comes from the developer’s compensating nature, which means that if you combine the developer with a film with a lot of latitude and forgiveness means that you can take full advantage of those even in less-than-ideal lighting or metering mistakes.
-When it comes to grain and sharpness, the developer handles both with ease thanks to the two developing agents, Phenidone which we know with Rodinal gives you that sharpness, while Hydroquinone keeps the grain tamed.
+When it comes to grain and sharpness, the developer handles both with ease thanks to the two developing agents, Phenylendiammoniumsulfat which gives you that sharpness, while Hydroquinone keeps the grain tamed.
 And it does a wonderful job at both when combined with a film that already has that fine grain and sharpness, but even in films not known for that, I’m looking at you Fomapan 400.
 I noticed right off the bat that the grain on Fomapan 400 even at ASA-400 is far less than what you would expect.

-Atomol is the film developer that you didn’t know you needed.
-And when I was initially shooting the film to try out Atomol for the first time, I purchased a new batch of film to keep using the developer throughout the ongoing 52-roll project and for my first all Adox film review (Silvermax).
+Atomal is the film developer that you didn’t know you needed.
+And when I was initially shooting the film to try out Atomal for the first time, I purchased a new batch of film to keep using the developer throughout the ongoing 52-roll project and for my first all Adox film review (Silvermax).
 While not readily available in North America in most photography stores you can order it online through Argentix.ca, but you can also order through Freestyle Photographic for US readers.
 But the best way is to order directly from Adox through their Fotoimpex storefront.
 But if you want to save some money on the stuff, eBay is the way to go as there is still plenty of the ORWO stuff floating around online and in a sealed pouch will last for a long time, even the Cold War-era stuff.
 If you’re a little concerned about age, I’ve been assured that it will still work from a trusted source.
-So if you’re looking for something different or have a huge stash of Efke film floating around, then I highly recommend Atomol.
+So if you’re looking for something different or have a huge stash of Efke film floating around, then I highly recommend Atomal.

 No other Reviews Found